Huddersfield Giants Women: History

 The Super League was split into two groups in 2022 with Huddersfield placed in Group 1 due to having won the Shield Final.
 They missed out on the play-offs having failed to win any of their league games.
 In the Challenge Cup Huddersfield progressed from the group stage with a 114–0 win over Hull FC, including 7 tries from Amelia Brown, before losing to St Helens in the quarter-final.
-Huddersfield reached the quarter-final of the Cup again in 2023, and despite finishing bottom of their group for a second season they retained their top tier league status for 2024 due to the restructuring of the national pyramid.
+Huddersfield reached the quarter-final of the Cup again in 2023, and despite finishing bottom of their group for a second season they retained their top-tier league status for 2024 due to the restructuring of the national pyramid.
 In October 2023, plans were announced for the creation of several full-time roles dedicated to managing the women's team and the introduction of financial rewards and contracts for the players.
 These changes included transferring the running of the team from Huddersfield Giants Community Trust (the club's charitable organisation) to the main Huddersfield Giants club.
 This saw the Giants equipped with full time medical professionals and access to the club's training facilities.
 On 6 November, Bethan Oates and Amelia Brown became the first players to sign professional contracts with the club.

-In the 2024 season, Huddersfield again reached the quarter-finals of the Challenge Cup before being knocked out by defending champions St Helens.
+In the 2024 season, Huddersfield reached the quarter-finals of the Challenge Cup again before being knocked out by defending champions St Helens.
 In the Nines tournament they were awarded a wildcard place to the final's day and went on to reach the semi-finals.
 In the Super League, a 36–0 win over Warrington on the final day of the regular season ensured a sixth-place finish in the table.
 The 2025 season saw Huddersfield make a fourth consecutive quarter-finals appearance in the Challenge Cup and at the Nines tournament the team reached the final of the main competition.
+In the Super League, Huddersfield finished off the regular season with a win over Barrow to confirm fifth-place in the table.
+In the 2026 season, a 24–22 win over Catalans Dragons in the group stage of the Challenge Cup earned Huddersfield a place in the quarter-finals where they lost to York Valkyrie.